 Class hours are from 9:00 am to 4:00pm.
 Each class costs $115.

-A chef's choice buffet is available at the facility on the day of class for $15.
-If you want to buy this lunch, you need to pay the day of class.
+There is a lunch option is available at the facility on the day of class for $15.
+If you want to buy this lunch, you will need to pay the day of class.

 If you would like to be on our email list for upcoming classes, please send email contact information to email@example.com.

 February 5, 2020 Personality Disorders in the Older Population

 Instructor: Karen Kent, LMHC, GMHS